Diagnostics Available

 EP’s:

 Evoked potentials (EP’s) involve a series of small electrical shocks delivered to the ankle or wrist while electrodes applied to the hair measure the brain’s electrical activity.
-This is a helpful test when there is a concern for injury of the spinal cord.
 This test is performed in a neurophysiology lab at the hospital.

 Procedures: